-Sourdough September is part of the real bread revolution using 100% wholemeal flour; the glycemic response is also dependent on the microbiome.
+Sourdough September is part of the real bread revolution using 100% wholemeal-flour; the glycemic response to the starch is also dependent on our own specific microbiomes.

-Food lovers in the UK are turning out a new revolution known as real bread; but of course it is not a new way of baking our loaves, but the way it is been done for thousands of years.
+But of course it is not a new way of baking our loaves, just the way it is been done for thousands of years.

-It comes in part because of the commercial loaf is so tasteless; it does fill a gaping hole in the belly but without jams, jellies and ham it’s horrid.
-More important though it induces a high blood glucose response; that researchers have just confirmed is indeed associated with a higher risk of coronary heart disease.
-And at this time of succumbing to C-19 when you are infected.
+It comes in part because of the commercial loaf is so tasteless; it does fill a gaping hole in the belly but without jams, jellies and ham it’s so dull.
+More important though it induces a high blood-glucose response; that researchers have just confirmed is indeed associated with a higher risk of coronary heart disease.
+And at this time of succumbing to C-19 if you are infected.

-These bugs start the digestion of the carbs releasing gas that makes the dough rise and produce a variety of sour tasting healthy nutrients that give the loaf its amazing flavour; it is these acids that also slow the rate at which the glucose produced from the starch is released into the blood stream.
+These bugs start the digestion of the carbs releasing gas that makes the dough rise and produce a variety of sour-tasting healthy nutrients that give the loaf its amazing flavour; it is these acids that also slow the rate at which the glucose produced from the starch is absorbed into the blood stream.
 That means it has a low GI.
 Researchers give it a mouthful; postprandial glycemic response.

-However, even this remains controversial.
+However even this remains controversial.
 A group of Israeli researchers found that this is not necessarily the case.
-It is dependent on whether you are using true 100% wholemeal, the sourdough culture used and whether you have a happy microbiome; for this reason we also make and take kefir regularly.
+It is dependent on whether you are baking with true 100% wholemeal, the sourdough culture used and whether you have a happy microbiome; for this reason we also make and enjoy kefir regularly.

 Sourdough September discusses making your loaf the traditional way.

-Just as important, the sourdough predigests the gluten in the flour.
-Gluten is a protein, essential to making a decent loaf, but it contains an amino acid, proline, that is resistant to digestion in the normal proving time, leaving short chain fragments that cause havoc in the intestines of roughly one in a hundred people.
+Just as important the sourdough predigests the gluten in the flour.
+That is the protein, essential to making a decent loaf, but it contains an amino acid, proline, that is resistant to enzyme action in the normal proving time, leaving short-chain fragments that cause havoc in the intestines of roughly one in a hundred people.

 Without sourdough, those suffering from gluten sensitivity are unable to enjoy the proven benefits of many whole grains; they get bloating and discomfort and even serious diarrhoea.

 Sourdough bread stays fresh much longer by the way and is far less likely to go mouldy.
 For one day only, you can keep it in a plastic bag but, for longer periods, paper is better.
 If you bake daily as we do, it makes no difference.

-Slice any left over and freeze it in a sealed bag.
+Slice any left over and freeze it in a sealed-bag.
 You can pop it straight into the toaster.
-Or simply crumble stale bits and use it mop up a soup or stew; you won't know the difference with sourdough bread.
+Or simply crumble stale bits and use it to mop up a soup or stew; you won't even know that it's old sourdough bread.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!